 Finally, there are some people, like me, who use a tiered approach to emergency savings.
-I keep three to four weeks’ worth of expenses in a liquid savings account, while the rest of my emergency fund is in a taxable investment account with Betterment.
-I can take care of immediate needs from the savings account while I liquidate stocks as needed and transfer them.
+I keep three to four weeks’ worth of expenses in a liquid savings account, while the rest of my emergency fund is in a taxable investment account.
+Betterment is great for this.
+You can take care of immediate needs from the savings account while you liquidate stocks as needed and transfer them.

 Where you keep your emergency fund depends on your goals, as well as your risk tolerance.

 Saving for Retirement at Any Age

 Of course, you also need to be saving for retirement.
 Building your retirement portfolio is important at any age, but your best results come when you start earlier.